Lillian Faralla

-Lillian "Lil" Faralla (July 29, 1924 – July 26, 2019) was a female pitcher and utility who played from 1946 through 1951 in the All-American Girls Professional Baseball League.
+Lillian "Lil" Faralla (July 29, 1924 – July 26, 2019) was a female pitcher and utility who played from 1946 through 1951 in the All-American Girls Professional Baseball League (AAGPBL).
 She batted and threw right-handed.

 A brief history

 The early 1940s saw unprecedented numbers of women entering the public realm in numerous traditionally male occupations.
 The World War II left scores of businesses, including baseball, without adequate labor.
 Driven by the fear that Major League Baseball would be shut down for the duration of the war, Chicago Cubs owner Philip K. Wrigley created a women's league as a backup plan to keep baseball alive.
 The circuit existed from 1943 to 1954.
 It eventually became known as the All-American Girls Professional Baseball League (AAGPBL).

 Early life

 A native of San Pedro, California, Faralla started playing softball when she was 14 years old for a team in her hometown.
 She played for six years with four different teams in the All-American Girls Professional Baseball League, being traded back and forth a couple of times when other teams had injuries, because she was able to fill in since she played a number of positions.
 A hard-throwing pitcher, she also appeared at second base, third, and right field.